 10. Climb to the top of Severndroog Castle

-It's a bit of a trek out of central London, but Severndroog Castle is somewhere most people haven't heard of, let alone been.
+It's a bit of a trek out of central London, but Severndroog Castle is somewhere many people haven't heard of, let alone been.
 It's actually a folly, and you couldn't spend more than an hour or two here, but on a clear day, the platform at the top offers views over seven counties.
 There's a tearoom on the ground floor, serving light snacks and drinks.
 The bright lights of Greenwich are close by.

 11. Explore London's street art